Surgery for Macular Degeneration

 A consideration after other options have been exhausted

-If your macular degeneration is not responding to other treatments, talk with your doctor about whether surgery is appropriate for you and your type of macular degeneration.
-Surgery is not something to decide on lightly, and it is worth discussing with your doctor and gathering all of the possible information in order to make an informed decision that aligns with your expectations and lifestyle.
+If your macular degeneration is not responding to other treatments, talk with your doctor about whether surgery is right for you and your type of macular degeneration.